 Over half of states do not require a driver to carry uninsured motorist coverage, leaving drivers uncertain if this is a cost they should shell out for or not.
+Our San Bernardino car accident lawyers understand the confusion.
 Californians fall into this category, along with much of the western United States.
 Just because this type of coverage is not mandated by the state, however, does not mean it is not worth investing in.
 Uninsured motorist coverage, which also includes underinsured motorist coverage, is a valuable addition to your liability policy and generally does not add too much to your premium.

 Roughly 12-14% of drivers do not carry any insurance at all, despite every state except New Hampshire requiring it.
 This means that if you are in an accident, there is a 1 in 7 or 8 chance that the other driver has no insurance, leaving you on the hook for damage to both your vehicle and your person.
 Repair expenses and medical bills can quickly enter the tens of thousands; very few people are equipped to absorb such high amounts easily.

-California is considered a tort or fault state, as opposed to a no-fault state.
-In no-fault states, each individual’s insurance companies cover their own damage; in tort states, the insurance company of the party responsible pays.
+California is considered a tort or at fault state, as opposed to a no-fault state.
+In no-fault states, everyone’s insurance companies cover their own damage, in tort states, the insurance company of the party responsible pays.
 It is easy to see how this becomes a problem when the person at fault has no insurance at all.
 Additionally, uninsured motorist coverage protects you from hit and run incidents, where there is no other party to even discuss with.

 Uninsured motorist insurance divides into two types.
 The most common type covers bodily injury, arguably the more important of the two.
 It will protect you and anyone in your car when it is hit by someone without insurance, under the same liability limits as your personal coverage.
 The second type is for property damage, to help pay for repairs to the vehicle, although this is sometimes included in your collision coverage.